nguyenthanhdat23012003/Computer-Network-Theory/Chapter3-Network_Hardware/9_Topology.md

 </p>

-   - **Description**: All terminal equipments connect to and share a common transmission line, which can be a twisted-pair or coaxial cable.
+   - **Description**: All end devices connect to and share a common transmission line, which can be a twisted-pair or coaxial cable.
 Both ends of the cable are terminated with a **Terminator** to prevent signal loss.
-   - **Operation**: When an terminal equipment transmits data, it sends packets along the shared line.
+   - **Operation**: When an end device transmits data, it sends packets along the shared line.
 All devices receive the packet, but only the intended recipient processes it.
    - **Advantages**:
      - Simple to set up and cost-effective.
      - Efficient for small networks with fewer devices and cables.